This Week's Guideposts for Equity Bulls

 Barring a close below 4,038 on Tuesday, which is also 10% below the important 4,375 level discussed above, the long-term bull trend remains intact when using the 24-month moving average as a guidepost.
 This may give you reason to “ease” back into equities, with your risk being a monthly close back below this trendline in June or later.

 If you like the risk-reward at present, despite what I am about to discuss in the next paragraph, be bolder with your dollar commitment, but use index or exchange-traded fund (ETF) puts to hedge.
-In fact, this would be a strategy to strongly consider, with SPDR S&P 500 ETF Trust (SPY—415.26) options reasonably priced.
-For example, 90-day historical volatility on the SPY is 25%.
-Implied volatility on standard September SPY options is 23%.
+In fact, this would be a strategy to strongly consider, with SPDR S&P 500 ETF Trust (SPY— 415.26) options reasonably priced.
+For example, 90-day historical volatility (HV) on the SPY is 25%.
+Implied volatility (IV) on standard September SPY options is 23%.

 But if you make a commitment to equities, you may want to consider easing back in, as there is still major potential resistance from 4,170, the March closing low, and 4,375 above.
 How the market behaves around these levels, if tested, may further clue us in as to whether this is a short-term rally in a bear market or a longer-term rally.
 For example, if the SPX fails to take both these levels out and subsequently moves back below its 24-month moving average, the odds increase that the recent lows will be violated.
 But a move above these resistance levels would enhance odds that a longer-term rally is on the horizon.